National Museum of Nuclear Science & History

 Gus Essig began working on the Manhattan Project in May, 1946 in Dayton, Ohio.
 Essig was selected to work in the highly classified initiator program and spent several months at Los Alamos learning how to design and construct initiators.

-Charles Swartout worked for the United States Engineer District Office.
+Fain worked in the United States Engineer District Office.